muzixing/SR-MPLS-Path-Segment/draft-ietf-spring-mpls-path-segment.md

 * The Labels 1 to n are the segment label stack used to direct how to steer the packets along the SR path.

-* The Path Segment identifies the SR path in the context of the egress node of the SR path.
+* The PSID identifies the SR path in the context of the egress node of the SR path.

 There may be multiple paths (or sub-path(s)) carried in the label stack, for each path (or sub-path), there may be a corresponding Path Segment carried.
 A use case can be found in Section 4.

-In addition, adding a Path Segment to a label stack will increase the depth of the label stack, the Path Segment should be accounted when considering Maximum SID Depth (MSD){{RFC8992}}.
+In addition, adding a PSID to a label stack will increase the depth of the label stack, the PSID should be accounted when considering Maximum SID Depth (MSD){{RFC8992}}.

-# Path Segment Allocation and Distribution
+# PSID Allocation and Distribution

-There are two ways that leverage a centralized controller (e.g., SDN controller) to assign and distribute the Path Segment.
-One is the Path Computation Element Communication Protocol (PCEP) based Path Segment allocation for SR Policy, the other is BGP based Path Segment allocation for SR Policy.
-The detailed solutions are out of the scope of this document and defined in other documents.

-For both ways, the controller MUST make sure (e.g., by some capability discovery mechanisms outside the scope of this document) that the egress node knows the Path Segment and it can process it, as well as the label does not collide with any label allocation done by the egress node.

-If an egress cannot support the use of the Path Segment Label, it MUST reject the attempt to configure the label.
+There are some ways to assign and distribute the PSID.
+The PSID can be configured locally or allocated by a centralized controller or by other means, this is out of the scope of this document.
+If an egress cannot support the use of the PSID, it MUST reject the attempt to configure the label.

+If an egress cannot support the use of the PSID, it MUST reject the attemption of configuration.

 # Nesting of Path Segments